Pyrylium: Chemical properties

+Like other oxonium ions, pyrylium is unstable in neutral water.
+However, pyrylium is much less reactive than ordinary oxonium ions because of aromatic stabilization.
+The highly electronegative oxygen strongly perturbs the orbitals in the aromatic ring, and pyrylium derivatives are extremely resistant to electrophilic aromatic substitution.
+Pyrylium cations react with nucleophiles at the ortho and para positions, typically through ANRORC.

-Pyrylium salts with aromatic substituents, such 2,4,6-triphenylpyrylium tetrafluoroborate, can be obtained from two moles of acetophenone and one mole of benzaldehyde in the presence of tetrafluoroboric acid and an oxidizing agent (Dilthey synthesis).
-For pyrylium salts with alkyl substituents, such as 2,4,6-trimethylpyrylium salts, the best method uses the Balaban-Nenitzescu-Praill synthesis from tertiary butanol and acetic anhydride in the presence of tetrafluoroboric, perchloric, or trifluoromethanesulfonic acids.
-2,4,6-Triphenylpyrylium salts are converted by bases into a stable 1,5-enedione (pseudobase), but 2,4,6-trimethylpyrylium salts on treatment with hot alkali hydroxides afford an unstable pseudobase that undergoes an intramolecular condensation yielding 3,5-dimethylphenol.
+2,4,6-Triphenylpyrylium salts are converted by hydroxide bases into a stable 1,5-enedione (pseudobase), but 2,4,6-trimethylpyrylium salts on treatment with hot alkali hydroxides afford an unstable pseudobase that undergoes an intramolecular condensation yielding 3,5-dimethylphenol.
 In warm deuterium oxide, 2,4,6-trimethylpyrylium salts undergo isotopic exchange of 4-methyl hydrogens faster than for the 2- and 6-methyl groups, allowing the synthesis of regioselectively deuterated compounds.

 Derivatives

-The reactivity of pyrylium salts toward nucleophiles makes them useful materials for producing other compounds with stronger aromatic character.
+Pyrylium's electrophilicity makes them useful materials for producing other compounds with stronger aromatic character.
 Pyrylium salts afford pyridines with ammonia, pyridinium salts with primary amines, pyridine-N-oxides with hydroxylamine, phosphabenzenes with phosphine derivatives, thiopyrylium salts with hydrogen sulfide, and benzene derivatives with acetonitrile or nitromethane.

+Many important cations are formally derived from pyrylium by substitution of various functional groups for some or all the hydrogens in the ring.
+2,4,6-Triphenylpyrylium reacts with primary amines to give pyridinium derivatives called "Katritzky salts"; they are commonly used in metal-catalyzed nucleophilic displacement of the amine.